Gasoline basics

 Ethanol is added to gasoline

+In 2005, the U.S. Congress enacted a Renewable Fuel Standard (RFS) that set minimum requirements for using renewable fuels, including ethanol in motor fuels.
+In 2007, the RFS targets were set to rise steadily to 36 billion gallons by 2022.
 In 2022, about 13.6 billion gallons of ethanol were added to gasoline in the United States.
 In most areas of the country, retail finished motor gasoline is about 10% ethanol by volume.

-Gasoline & the environment
+Gasoline and the environment

 Gasoline use contributes to air pollution

 Gasoline is a toxic and highly flammable liquid.
-The vapors given off when gasoline evaporates and the substances produced when gasoline is burned (carbon monoxide, nitrogen oxides, particulate matter, and unburned hydrocarbons) contribute to air pollution.
+The vapors gasoline gives off when it evaporates and the substances it produces when it is burned (carbon monoxide, nitrogen oxides, particulate matter, and unburned hydrocarbons) contribute to air pollution.
 Burning gasoline also produces carbon dioxide, a greenhouse gas.

 Laws like the Clean Air Act reduce environmental effects